-Melissa Marescot ‘My 600-LB Life’ Update: See How The Florida Woman Is Doing After The Show Ended
+Melissa Marescot 'My 600-LB Life' Update: See How The Florida Woman Is Doing After The Show Ended

-Melissa Marescot came into My 600-LB Life hoping to be able to regain her life, wanting to lose weight and gain mobility that would allow her to go out with friends.
+Melissa Marescot came into My 600-LB Life hoping to be able to regain her life, as she wanted to lose weight and gain mobility that would allow her to go out with friends.

 Melissa had made some significant strides by the end of her episode, but it remained to be seen just how far along she's gone toward her goals since then.

 The Florida woman was featured on the January 27 episode of the TLC docu-series, showing her journey to Houston to work with renowned weight-loss surgeon Dr. Younan Nowzaradan.
-As The Cinematic reported, the 36-year-old woman had built up her struggles with weight through a lifetime of trauma, turning to eating as a way to find comfort in an abusive home growing up.
+As The Cinemaholic reported, the 36-year-old woman had struggled with her weight through a lifetime of trauma, turning to eating as a way to find comfort while growing up in an abusive home.
 The trauma deepened when her father walked out on the family when Melissa was young, and she ended up pregnant at the age of 15.
 After an abortion, she dropped out of school and fell deeper into depression.

 She remained optimistic of finding more success on her journey, even without surgery.
 At the end of her My 600-LB Life episode, Melissa said that she was determined to keep working to get into better shape and regain mobility.
 She had even been able to start dating again, meeting a man named Elijah through a friend and building up a support system.